Kelly Carr

-Kelly Carr is an investigative business journalist.
+Kelly Carr (born 1980 or 1981) is an investigative business journalist.
+Carr started her career as a sports reporter for the Times Leader in Wilkes-Barre, Pennsylvania while in high school.
+She later worked as a general assignment reporter for the Battle Creek Enquirer and then as an education and municipal reporter at The Arizona Republic.

+As a freelance investigative reporter for Reuters, Carr contributed to award-winning reports on shell companies and accounting fraud in the U.S. Defense Department.
+She was part of the team that worked on the Luxembourg Leaks project, exposing tax-saving schemes.
+Carr received a Spotlight Investigative Journalism Fellowship from The Boston Globe in 2016, leading to the series "Secrets in the Sky" on FAA registration issues, which won the 2018 TRACE Prize for Investigative Reporting.

 Early life

 As a young child in Pennsylvania, Carr went to Holy Name School, where she won an essay contest while in the third grade sponsored by the West Side Woman's Club.
 In 1989, she was a member of the gymnastics team at the YMCA in Pittston, Pennsylvania.
 She attended Crestwood High School in Mountain Top, Pennsylvania, where she played on the volleyball team.
 She earned her B.S. in Journalism from West Virginia University in 2003, and her M.F.A. in Creative Nonfiction from Goucher College in 2006.